caror42/rails_geojson/README.md

 API Routes

 * POST 'inside', to: 'application#inside'
-    Primarily created for testing architecture stuff, not really relevant
+    Primarily created for figuring stuff out, not really relevant
 * POST 'boundary', to: 'application#boundary'
     Create a Boundary Model Instance!!
     QUESTION: Right now your json needs a "name" field to name the boundary instance,